Dhanishthad/StreamlitML/README.md

 #  🤖 Machine Learning App

-This Streamlit application uses a machine learning model to predict the species of a penguin based on various input features.
-The model is trained using a dataset containing penguin measurements.
+This Streamlit application uses a machine learning model to predict the breed of a dog based on various input features.
+The model is trained using a dataset containing dog measurements.
 The app provides a user interface for data visualization, input feature entry, and prediction results.

 ## Demo App